 Regardless of whether the fares are cheaper or not, it is also more convenient to buy online as the lines can be quite long at Kings Cross particularly during rush hour and on the weekends.
 Click here to browse train schedules and book online.

-If you want to save a few more pennies and aren’t concerned with the journey taking a bit longer than you can also choose to visit Cambridge by bus.
+If you want to save a few more pennies and aren’t concerned with the journey taking a bit longer than you can also choose to get to Cambridge by bus.

 While visiting Cambridge from London as part of a guided tour is certainly not the most budget-friendly way to see the city, it is a popular option for many travellers.

-If your London budget allows it, it’s also a great way to combine visiting both Oxford & Cambridge in one day.
-This guided tour includes visits to both cities with a walking tour and free time included in both Oxford & Cambridge – click here to check availability.
+If your London budget allows it, it’s also a great way to combine visiting both Oxford and Cambridge in one day.
+This guided tour and this day tour includes visits to both cities with a walking tour and free time included in both Oxford & Cambridge.

-Alternatively, this guided tour is perfect for travellers that only want to visit Cambridge and also includes a guided walking tour as well as free time to explore yourself – click here to check availability.
+Alternatively, this guided tour is perfect for travellers that only want to visit Cambridge and also includes a guided walking tour as well as free time to explore yourself.
+You can also book a private tour.

-When renting a car in the UK or anywhere in Europe, we recommend browsing RentalCars.com to find deals – click here to check car rental options from London.
+When renting a car in the UK or anywhere in Europe, we recommend browsing RentalCars.com to compare prices.

 Cambridge Day Trip Itinerary